openedx/edx-platform/mongo_indexes.md

 ensureIndex({'_id.tag': 1, '_id.org': 1, '_id.course': 1, '_id.category': 1, '_id.name': 1, '_id.revision': 1})
 ```

-Because we often scan for all courses regardless of the value of the other fields:
+Because we often scan for all category='course' regardless of the value of the other fields:
 ```
 ensureIndex({'_id.category': 1})
 ```